Recommendations for Cancer Prevention

 5. Limit consumption of red meats (such as beef, pork and lamb) and avoid processed meats.

 Red meat refers to beef, pork and lamb–foods like hamburgers, steak, pork chops and roast lamb.
-The term processed meat refers to meats preserved by smoking, curing or salting, or by the addition of preservatives.
+Processed meat refers to meats preserved by smoking, curing or salting, or by the addition of preservatives.
 Examples include ham, bacon, pastrami and salami, as well as hot dogs and sausages.

 Studies also show that people who eat a lot of red meat tend to eat less plant-based foods, so they benefit less from their cancer-protective properties.